 Bottom lash extensions cost between $50 and $100.
 The cost varies greatly based on where you live, but this is a good general idea.

 You can expect to add between 15 to 30 extensions per eye so keep that in mind if your pricing is based on the number of extensions.

 For lash techs, offering bottom extensions is a great add-on service for an existing client.
 It only adds a few extra minutes to the appointment for a good amount in return.
 For my clients, I generally add an extra 15 to 30 minutes to the appointment to perform this add-on.

 Moreover, your client is already there and laying down!

 Who Should (Or Shouldn’t) Get Lower Lash Extensions?

 When a client comes into my salon and requests bottom lash extensions, I first have to make sure they are a good candidate.

-Here are the signs I look for when determining between a good or a bad candidate.
+Here are the signs I look for when determining between a good and a bad candidate.

 Who is a bad candidate: